ng-web-apis/audio/projects/ng-web-audio/README.md

 </audio>
 ```

-_Note that single input nodes, such as `GainNode` or `DelayNode` user directive name as
+_Note that single input nodes, such as `GainNode` or `DelayNode` use directive name as
 input alias for underlying `gain` or `delayTime` parameters.
 Whereas more complex nodes
-use respective parameters names_
+use respective parameters names._

 ## AudioBufferService